 Middleton Park including the woods and grassland are open to the public 365 days a year.
 There are numerous trails on which you can explore the parks 470 acres, enjoy the wildlife and discover the history.

 Facilities in the park include an 18 hole public golf course boasting magnificent views of the city and beyond, two bowling greens, a children’s playground and a multi-use games area with basketball hoops and football posts.
 For all those who are looking to get fit - a new venture from Ultimate Military Fitness provides fitness classes in the park on Tuesday and Thursday evenings and Saturday morning.

-The Parks for People project will see the construction of a new visitor centre with public toilets, a café and learning space available for schools and community group use.
-There will also be a performance space for bands and other theatrical activities.
+Middleton Park Visitor Centre contains public toilets, a café and a learning space available for school and community group use.
+Next to the Visitor Centre there is a performance space for bands and other theatrical activities.

 Middleton Park provides links with other attractions in the local area.
 Middleton Railway Trust operates a service between its headquarters at Moor Road, Hunslet and Park Halt on the outskirts of the park.
 Passengers can enjoy a journey on steam and diesel trains at weekends and bank holidays

 Middleton Park Equestrian Centre is situated on Middleton Grove, at the northern edge of the park.
 It is a member of the Riding for the Disabled Association and offers horse riding for all.